grzegorz914/homebridge-xbox-tv/README.md

 ## Note
 - For homebridge-xbox-tv versions 1.4.0 and above the minimum required version of Homebridge is v1.3.x.
+- Authorization console from Config Menu still in Test Phase.

 ## Know issues
 - If used with Hoobs, there is a possible configuration incompatibilty.